MatiasParzajuk/AppliedDataScienceCapstone/README.md

-All labs ofr the Applied Data Science Capstone
+All labs from the Applied Data Science Capstone